GLOBAL MARKETS-Stocks rise as dollar falls, gold rallies on Fed commentary

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Additional reporting by Sinéad Carew, Gertrude Chavez-Dreyfuss and Chuck Mikolajczak in New York, Amanda Cooper in London, Ankur Banerjee Editing by Frances Kerry and Marguerita Choy)
+(Additional reporting by Sinéad Carew, Gertrude Chavez-Dreyfuss and Chuck Mikolajczak in New York, Amanda Cooper in London, Ankur Banerjee Editing by Frances Kerry, Marguerita Choy and Chizu Nomiyama)

 ((sinead.carew@thomsonreuters.com; +13322191897))